 Indian stock market indices have been trading in the negative over the last two hours of trade on the back of persistent selling activity across index heavyweights.
 Barring FMCG, stocks across sectors are trading in the red.

-The BSE-Sensex is currently trading down by around 110 points (down 0.6%), while the NSE-Nifty is down by about 45 points (down 0.8%).
-Mid and small cap stocks are also seeing some pressure with the BSE-Midcap and BSE-Smallcap indices trading lower by 0.9% and 0.7% respectively.
-The rupee is trading at 46.89 to the US dollar.
+The BSE-Sensex is down by 200 points while NSE-Nifty is trading 67 points below Friday's closing.
+BSE Midcap and BSE Small cap indices are down by 0.9% and 0.7% respectively.
+The rupee is trading at 45.20 to the US dollar.

 FMCG stocks are trading strong led by Camlin Limited and Godrej Consumers.
 As per a leading financial daily, FMCG major Dabur is planning to bring the Turkish brand "Hobby" in India.
 It wants to launch personal care products by the brand like body wash, shampoos and soaps in the high end segment.
 Hobby and New Era are brands by Hobi Kozmetic.
 It may be recollected that Dabur had acquired this Turkish company last year.
 The products of Hobi Kozmetic are sold across 35 countries including Middle East and North Africa.
 Dabur had made this US$ 3.2 bn acquisition with an aim to strengthen its position in these markets.
 Hobby products are expected to be available in Indian markets by September this year.
 These will be imported from the Turkey plant of Hobi Kozmetic.